Ontario Soccer Association: Player Development Program

 The selection process for Canada's National Teams relies heavily on the Provincial Player Development Programs.
 Many National players are first identified representing their Provinces at the annual U14 and U16 National All-Star Championships.

-With Ontario representing 45.0% of Canada's playing population, the Province has always had a very high representation of players on National Teams.

 Provincial development in Ontario begins at the U13 age category via the Regional Development Program.
 Every September the Regional U13 boys and girls teams compete at the Provincial Identification Camp.
 The best players from this tournament are selected to progress to the U14 Provincial Development Program.
-The intent of this program is to fulfill the soccer aspirations of those young players who have ability and desire to play at a higher level.

-It is important that parents and coaches are aware and understand the Ontario Soccer Development Structure.
 At U12 the District players are identified and brought into train with the Regional Staff as they prepare to compete each September / October at the District I.D.
 Tournament within their Region where they are scouted by the Regional Coaches.

 At U13, Regional Coaches scout through the District I.D. process and through Club Head Coach recommendations, select and prepare Regional Squads to compete in the U13 Regional I.D.
 Camp held every September at the Soccer Centre.
 Provincial Coaches and Scouts select, based on technical and tactical skill, the best prospects for inclusion in the U14 Provincial Development Program.
 Development Squads of approximately fifty girls and boys are selected for further screening with this number being reduced to thirty in each group by November.
 The final group of players report to the Soccer Centre on a regular basis for training with the U14 Program training four times weekly from October through to May at which time the U14's return to their Club Programs.
 The U15 and U16 Programs also commence in October and like the U14's train four times weekly through to the end of April, after which they also return to their Club Programs.

 The U14 and U16 Programs conduct a week-long training camp one week prior to the National All-Star Championships held at the end of July.
 It is at the All-Star Championships that the Canadian National Coaches scout for players.